ibm-cloud-docs/assistant/deploy-web-chat.md

     Style changes you make are immediately applied to the preview that is shown on the page, so you can see how your choices impact the style of the chat UI.

+1.  **Optional**: Add a home screen to the chat window.
+Click the **Home screen** tab to turn on the feature.

+    The home screen helps to ease your customers into a conversation with your assistant.
+You can add a greeting and a list of quick conversation starter questions for customers to click.
+For more information, see [Adding a home screen](#deploy-web-chat-home-screen).

 1.  **Optional**: To configure support for transferring conversations to a service desk agent, click the **Live agent** tab.
 For more information, see [Adding service desk support](#deploy-web-chat-haa).

 1.  **Optional**: To secure the web chat, click the **Security** tab.
 For more information, see [Securing the web chat](#deploy-web-chat-security).